 Message permissions:

-Generate the URL:
+Generate the install link:

 Complete the authorization flow: select your server, click Continue, review permissions, click Authorise, and confirm the success message.